a18/deepmanifold/README.md

 The `run_dmt.py` script is a minimal wrapper which demonstrates how to call `dmt.run()`.
 Look inside `run_dmt.py` for hints on how to set lambda weights and rbf kernel variances.

+#### How to process large images

+We found the limit to be main memory.
+Amazon EC2 offers CPU machines with 244 GB of memory which is enough to process 900 x 600 images.
+You can optimize the manifold traversal equation there, then transfer the results to a GPU machine for the reconstruction optimization.
+See the `run_daynight.py` script for an example of how we do this.

 #### Updates

 The old `gen_deepart.py` methods (2015 November) are now deprecated.
 The new `dmt.py` (2016 March) is faster and uses less memory.